 Use the Quick Image Building Guide for the initial checkout, but to get the stable version you need to do this after you run “cd openwrt”:

-This will give you a list of tags names for releases.
+This will give you a list of tag names for releases and development branches.
 Check out the one you want like this:

 Then continue following the Quick Image Building Guide